Francis515/ImgCut/README.md

 # ImgCut

-## An interactive application for cutting objects from an image
+## An interactive GUI for cutting objects from an image

 ### Dependencies